 The adrenal glands are small structures attached to the top of each kidney.
 The human body has two adrenal glands that release chemicals called hormones into the bloodstream.
 These hormones affect many parts of the human body.

-acute medical problem due to failure of the adrenal glands to produce enough cortisol.
+acute medical problem due to failure of the adrenal glands to produce enough cortisol or a failure to adequately replace cortisol in known adrenal insufficiency.
 This is a medical emergency and must be treated urgently with steroid injections.

 a doctor responsible for administering anaesethetic prior to and during surgery.
 Called an anesthesiologist in the USA.